kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

    `requester.evictionrequest.coordination.k8s.io/name_nodemaintenance.k8s.io` finalizer on the EvictionRequest.
 3. The descheduling controller notices that the pod p-1 is running in the wrong zone.
-It wants to create an EvictionRequest (named after the pod's UID) for this pod, but the EvictionRequest already exists.
+It wants to create an EvictionRequest for this pod, but the EvictionRequest already exists.
 It sets the `requester.evictionrequest.coordination.k8s.io/name_descheduling.avalanche.io` finalizer on the EvictionRequest.